 As well as its cultural importance, the coastal environment is important to the regional community for recreation and general enjoyment.
 It is also the location of many activities and structures that require a coastal location.
-Significant infrastructure - such as Centreport, the Cook Strait cable, and several state highway and rail corridors - is located in the coastal environment.
+Significant infrastructure - such as Centreport, the Cook Strait cable and other transmission infrastructure, and several state highway and rail corridors - is located in the coastal environment.
 This infrastructure is essential to the community's economic and social wellbeing.
 This region's coastal environment also has significant wind and marine energy resources.
+There are also other commercial activities that may be appropriate in highly modified coastal areas.

 The Regional Policy Statement must give effect to the New Zealand Coastal Policy Statement, which provides a policy framework for both the wet and dry parts of the coastal environment.
 This framework recognises the ecological, geographical, cultural, social, and economic linkages between land and sea, and the complementary responsibilities that different authorities have for coastal management.
+Other national policy statements are also relevant.